The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 Lack of full participation from team members.

 A fundamental requirement for improvement is that problems are surfaced and not swept under the rug.
 Psychological safety is essential within a team for members to feel they can openly discuss all problems.
-Some team members can find it hard to participate in the retrospective process, especially if it involves topics involving interpersonal dynamics.
-While some people by nature will be uncomfortable discussing these things, this may be a symptom of low levels of trust within the team (see.
+Some team members may find it hard to participate in the retrospective process, especially if problems around interpersonal dynamics need to be addressed.
+Some people by nature will be uncomfortable discussing these things, however this may also be a symptom of low levels of trust within the team (see.
 Patrick Lencioni The Five Dysfunctions of a Team – where he describes how lack of trust leads to a cascade of problems within teams that severely impact cohesion and performance).
 Teams built on trust are more likely to engage in unfiltered conflict around solving problems and new ideas.
-Trust is one issue, lack of empowerment is another.
-Without empowerment team members my shrug and ask ‘Why bother?’
-People will not take action if they feel disempowered.
-Team health surveys can help uncover issues related to trust and empowerment.

-Many needed improvements are outside of team control
+Many needed improvements are outside of team control.

 The Deming 94-6 rule applies: 94% of problems in an organization are caused by the system, while only 6% are within the team.
-Agile practices like Scrum or Kanban help shine a light on the problems, but solutions are mostly beyond the team.
-Changes that require leadership support like organizational changes or additional funding for tools, training and process improvements rely on a strongly aligned, committed and responsive leadership.
+Agile practices like Scrum or Kanban help shine a light on the problems, but solutions are often beyond the team.
+Changes that require leadership support like organizational changes or additional funding for tools, training and process improvements rely on a strongly aligned, committed and enhahed leadership.
 There must be organizational mechanisms in place for teams to escalate needed support for change.
 Examples of these are the Lean-Agile Center of Excellence (LACE) concept in SAFe, or John Kotter’s ‘Guiding Coalition’ from his Leading Change best seller.

 Lack of follow-through on actions